MozillaZine

 • While pasting in JPEG will remain an option, the default will be lossless PNG in Thunderbird 3.0.

-• Note that the format in which an image was put on the clipboard does not have an impact on how it will be pasted [19].
-If you want to retain the original encoding of an image, you would have to save it first and then insert it into your message from a file [20].
-Also, drag-and-drop from a file or other message will not recode the image.
+• Note that the format in which an image was put on the clipboard does not have an impact on how it will be pasted [64].
+If you want to retain the original encoding of an image, you would have to save it first and then insert it into your message from a file [65].
+Also, drag-and-drop from a file, a web page from your browser, or as attachment from another message will not recode the image.

 • There are certainly cases where you would prefer JPEG instead, e.g., if message size is more of an issue than image quality.
 Look at the description for the new clipboard.paste_image_type preference for the options [21].
 Both PNG and JPEG are supported by the clipboard mechanisms of all major platforms, GIF is not available on Windows or Linux.